 But none the less, you don’t notice and you upload that large photo from your device to your website (which maybe on WordPress, Yell, Wix, any number of templated systems).

-The problem there lies with uses loading it on your PCs or moreso, on their phones.
+The problem there is with users loading it on your PCs or on their phones – you are asking them to download a big image, that you only need on to be around 300px wide.
 You may notice images sometimes “draw down the screen”.
 They load slow, and you see it almost like by line.
-This is because the image is so large.
-If the website is 1920 pixels wide, or 1100 pixels wide, but the image will only be show for about 2/3s the width of the page, it needs only be around 900pixels.
+This is because the image is so large, and the bandwidth is slow.
+If the website page area is 1920 pixels wide, or 1100 pixels wide, but the image will only be shown for about 2/3s the width of the page, it needs only be around 900pixels.
 This could be around 150-250kbs in size.
 Yet yours might be 3-5mb!

 You are now giving the user a 3mb image to load up in a smaller 900 pixel wide area, entirely unnecessarily.
 It’s bad for SEO (slow loading page), bad design (you haven’t cropped or resized it), and is just lacking in due care.